0xMrNobody/Homelab-Documentation/Personal and Home Network Information Security and Disaster Recovery Policy.md

 - [Closing](#closing)

 ## Policy Brief & Purpose

 This personal security policy outlines the tools and methodologies that will be used to secure the homes personal and private digital assets.

-This policy will mitigate risk and loss by defining procedures for storing, handling, and transferring digital assets as well as procedures for mitigating loss during incidents as well as a disaster recovery plan.
+This policy will mitigate risk and loss by defining procedures for storing, handling, and transferring digital information assets as well as procedures for mitigating loss and recovering from incidents.

 ## Scope

 This policy applies to myself and all devices that I have legal ownership over.
-This policy is shared with and encouraged to be used by those who share residence with myself, friends, family, or any reader that wishes to reduce risk of data and asset loss.
+Furthermore, this policy can be shared with and used by roommates, friends, family, or any reader that wishes to reduce risk of data and asset loss.

 ## Policy Elements